saved-models/sentinel-cages-examples/README.md

 It takes a single argument pointing to some set of eastings/northings in a target time series relating to model output.

 This script further depends on the `sf` library as well as `geosphere` for calculating Haversine.

+## Data

+The R scripts are provided under GPLv3.
+Data in `contrib/` are from the [Loch Linnhe Biological Sampling Products 2011-2013](https://data.marine.gov.scot/dataset/loch-linnhe-biological-sampling-data-products-2011-2013-0) data package.
+These are provided under the Open Government License.